On the page:

 In certain circumstances, non-letter grades are used (as described below):

 Students who miss a regularly scheduled examination arranged by the Registrar’s Office are given a failing grade of absent (ABS), which will be changed only if the student is granted and takes a make-up examination.
 A grade of ABS=0.

 Incomplete grades (INC) are granted to graduate students only at the discretion of the instructor.
-If a student receives an INC, the student must complete coursework during the term that immediately follows the INC term by submitting work prior to the first day of classes of that term.
-For example, if a student receives an INC during the fall term, the student must complete the coursework during the spring term by submitting work prior to the first day of classes of the following fall term.
-Even if the student’s registration status during the term is leave of absence, the student must complete coursework during this time frame.
+If a student receives an INC, the student must complete the work of the course before the end of the next regular term.
+For example, if a student receives an INC during the fall term, the student must complete the coursework during the subsequent spring term by submitting work before the final day of the spring term.
+Even if the student’s registration status during the term is "leave of absence," the student must complete coursework during this time frame.
 However, the only exception is if the student is given an earlier deadline by the instructor.

 - INC grades incurred in cross-registered courses in another school are subject to GSAS rules and deadlines unless the other school’s deadlines are earlier.

 - Extensions must be approved both by GSAS and by the other school.

 - Incomplete grades cannot be changed once a final degree has been awarded.